Sate/League-Of-Lobbies/README.md

 --The matchmaker
   The goal of the matchmaker is to make sets of 5 different lanes (top, middle, bottom, jungle, support).
 This sounds simple but taking into account players randomly joining/leaving existing sets it got a little complicated.
 Basically the current setup is:
-   -When a player connects they are put into a queue -The queue is immediately iterated over
+   *When a player connects they are put into a queue *The queue is immediately iterated over
-   -For each iteration, all current rooms are iterated over to see if the current player can fit in them as a set -If there is a fit, the player is removed from the queue and joined to that room.
+   *For each iteration, all current rooms are iterated over to see if the current player can fit in them as a set *If there is a fit, the player is removed from the queue and joined to that room.
 They can then chat with everyone else in the room.
-   -If all rooms have been checked and the current player can't be matched, the player is put into a new room alone.
+   *If all rooms have been checked and the current player can't be matched, the player is put into a new room alone.

    This is trivial with a set amount of players, however this algorithm needs to account for players constantly joining and even leaving existing sets.
 For now the solution is a re-queue button for the user, which can be clicked to take them out of their current room and be re-matched.
 In the future I'll make this an automatic part of the algorithm.